 The Body Doesn’t Stop Burning Fat

-When the body senses a period of deprivation is taking place, all of those jobs and all of those processes will take stock of importance and will alter direction or priority.
-That means all those cells and all those billions of processes a second that occur are going to take stock of your current energy input.
-If at any point your body finds its storage or input of nutrients is lacking in efficiency, it will adapt.
+When the body senses a period of deprivation is taking place, it will evaluate all of those jobs and processes to determine what is most important and alter direction or priority.
+That means the second all those cells and all those billions of processes occur, your body takes stock of your current energy input; and if at any point it finds its storage or input of nutrients is lacking in efficiency, it will adapt.
 It will adjust accordingly to the given parameters.

 In short, you providing less energy will mean you expend less energy.
 Less food intake will mean fewer calories burned to convert it.
-Less food intake will mean lower oil production in skin and hair follicles.
-Less food intake will mean less energy transport through the whole body.
-This is just to note a few instances.
+It will mean lower oil production in skin and hair follicles.
+It will mean less energy is being transported throughout the body.
+This is just to note a few examples.

 On top of that, fatigue can increase as well as depression and apathy.
-Your sex drive is lowered and willpower is decreased.
-In a caloric deficit, we are operating at a subpar level of our capable excellence.
+Your sex drive can decrease and your willpower can lower.
+In a caloric deficit, we operate at a sub par level of our capable excellence.

 The most valuable lesson of adaptation is that energy is not lost.
 I repeat, again, energy can’t be lost; it can only be altered or transferred.
-There is a lot between which is often missed, and the point missed most often is the role of adaptation.
+There is a often a lot missed between, and the point missed most often is the role of adaptation.
 You are not defying the laws of energy.
 You are merely operating at a lower output state of energy use and requirements.
-How much and how permanent depends on the length of caloric restriction and the amount of permanent body fat lost (being that weight determines a degree of metabolic rate – sometimes significant).
+How much and how permanently depends on the length of caloric restriction and the amount of permanent body fat lost (being that weight determines a degree of your metabolic rate—sometimes significantly).

 Note: Permanent body fat lost will alter overall caloric expenditure.